 Research Overview

 The microenvironment of human tumors is unlike that of any normal tissue, characterized by extreme heterogeneities in nutrient supply, pH, and oxygenation.
 These features develop as a consequence of alterations in the metabolic and proliferative status of tumor cells together with a highly irregular vascular supply.
-Our group is investigating the tumor microenvironment with a primary interest in understanding the cellular and molecular responses to deficiencies in oxygenation (hypoxia) and their influence on the biological behavior of tumors.
+Our groups are investigating the tumor microenvironment with a primary interest in understanding the cellular and molecular responses to deficiencies in oxygenation (hypoxia) and redox perturbations, and their influence on the biological behavior of tumors and treatment resistance.

 Ongoing Projects